hearthandsinc/challenges/backend/readme.md

 - [ ] Clients should be able to uniquely identify themselves with a phone number (without authentication)
-- [ ] Clients should be able to send messages to other clients via their phone numbers
+- [ ] Clients should be able to send messages to other clients, identified by their phone number
 - [ ] Clients should be able to list their chats
 - [ ] Clients should be able to list all messages in a chat